KyleAMathews/Fuzzymatcher.js/README.md

     // Query both lists.
     matches = fuzzymatcher.query(['followers', 'following'], 'John');

+Each returned match object is a copy of the original object.
+In addition there's the following properties added.

+**match_score** The internal score for the object.
+Calculated by adding the levenshtein distance and match position (i.e. how far from the start of the string was the match.
+We're assuming the match should start at the beginning of word.
+This assumption might not be true for non-auto-complete application).
+The matches array which is returned is already sorted by the match_score.

+**highlighted** The name property "highlighted" with <strong> tags on each letter which matches a letter in the query.

 ### TODOs

 * Add a matchAllQuery() function that matches against all posibilities.